Research & Publications †

-Hadley Wood, MD, is Staff in Cleveland Clinic’s Center for Genitourinary Reconstruction, part of the Glickman Urological and Kidney Institute and Assistant Professor of Surgery, Case-Lerner College of Medicine.
+Hadley Wood, MD, is Staff in Cleveland Clinic’s Center for Genitourinary Reconstruction, part of the Glickman Urological and Kidney Institute and Associate Professor of Surgery, Case-Lerner College of Medicine.

 Dr. Wood completed her undergraduate degree at Duke University in Durham, North Carolina.
 She earned her medical degree from Johns Hopkins University School of Medicine in Baltimore.
 Her post-graduate training includes a urology residency with Cleveland Clinic Glickman Urological and Kidney Institute in Cleveland.

 Dr. Wood is a fellow of the American College of Surgeons and member of the American Board of Urology, American Urological Association, Society for Women in Urology, Societe Internationale Urologie and Society of Genitourinary Reconstructive Surgeons.